 Time to Change

-As part of the pledge we have put together an action plan that includes a campaign to raise awareness for staff and students, and training for line managers and frontline staff.
+As part of the pledge, we have put together a 'Time to Change' action plan (PDF document, 155KB) that includes a campaign to raise awareness for staff and students, and training for line managers and frontline staff.

 The Universities Human Resources (UHR) awards recognise outstanding and innovative projects, teams, and individuals that have led transformational change in their organisations.

 In 2017, we won the Equality and Diversity category prize for our 'We Get It' campaign, which promotes zero tolerance of bullying and harassment.

 In 2017, the University was named as one of the year’s Inclusive Top 50 UK Employers, a definitive list of UK-based organisations that promote inclusion across all strands of diversity, including age, disability, gender, LGBT, race, faith and religion throughout each level of employment.